 You can find more information on working while studying here.

 My study period at Tilburg University has ended.
 What do I need to do and what should I know?

 Deregistering with the Dutch Immigration Service (IND)

-When your period of study at Tilburg University has ended, the International Office must deregister you with the Dutch Immigration Service within 1 month.
+When your period of study at Tilburg University has ended, the Immigration Team must deregister you with the Dutch Immigration Service within 1 month.
 Be aware that once you are deregistered, you must leave the Netherlands as soon as possible, even though the expiry date on your residence permit card might show that it is still valid.

 Orientation year for highly educated persons (after graduation)

 If you have graduated from higher educational institution, you are allowed to spend a period of one year in the Netherlands to look for and carry out work in the Netherlands as a highly educated person.

 The purpose of the so-called ‘Orientation Year’ for highly educated persons is to retain and attract foreign talent for the Dutch labor market.
 During this ‘Orientation Year’, you can move freely on the Dutch labor market.
 This means that your employer does not need to obtain a separate work permit for you.